 Voicing Our Opinions

 Teachers of all types are represented on the OCSS Executive Board.
-Elementary, middle, senior high, vocational and collegiate level teachers all have reps on the board as well as curriculum supervisors.
-These are in addition to regional reps from around the state.
-Conveying your special interests is easily done.
+Elementary, middle, senior high, vocational and collegiate level teachers all have representatives on the board as well as curriculum supervisors.
+These are in addition to regional representatives from around the state.
+This leadership structure makes communicating your interests and needs convenient.

 Staying Current with Curriculum

-OCSS takes an active role in reporting actions by the Ohio General Assembly, the Ohio Board of Education and the Ohio Department of Education that will have an impact on the way you conduct your classes.
+OCSS takes an active role in reporting actions by the Ohio General Assembly, the Ohio Board of Education, the Ohio Department of Education, and the Ohio Department of Higher Education that will have an impact on the way you conduct your classes.

 Being Part of the Process